 Applicants Must Submit

-- Completed application form, application.pdf or application.doc.
+- Completed application form, application.pdf.

 - Two letters of recommendation.
 Here is a suggested form to use, recommendation.pdf.
+Letters of recommendation need to come from professors or mentors who can evaluate the applicant based on performance in science courses and/or recent research projects.

 All materials should be sent as one complete packet to ensure their receipt by our office; nevertheless, we will accept application materials sent individually.
 Regardless, the complete application must be received on or before March 1.
 If the deadline falls on a Sunday or federal holiday, then the deadline is the next business day.
 It is imperative that applicants provide contact information (preferably E-mail and/or telephone).
 It is the responsibility of the student to ensure all materials are received by the deadline.